projects-by-ac/ubuntu-server-setup/README.md

 This bash script is designed to run **after installing Ubuntu-Server 22.04/24.04**

+It automates the installation, configuration, and setup of specific packages, making it easier for system administrators to get their servers up and running quickly.
+By running this script, users can avoid manual steps and ensure consistent server configurations.

 **Install guide:**
   - run script as root
   - input username as $1 parameter